api3dao/oev-docs/docs/oev-searchers/auction-cycle.md

 ## Start of the award Phase

-The award phase starts immediately after the end of the bidding phase.
+The award phase starts immediately after the end of the bid phase.
 Auctioneer determines the auction winner and awards them a signature providing them with exclusive update rights.

 Performance is critical here because the longer it takes to award the bid, the less time the auction winner has to capture the OEV before the data becomes public.
-Both bidding phase and award phase periods are chosen with this in mind, allowing both Auctioneer and the auction winner sufficient time.
+Both bid phase and award phase periods are chosen with this in mind, allowing both Auctioneer and the auction winner sufficient time.

 ## Finding the winning Bid